Red Flowering Shrubs (With Pictures) – Identification and Planting Guide

 Evergreen Red Flowering Camellia Shrubs (Camellia sinensis, Camellia japonica)

-Camellia shrubs have white, pink or red flowers and create beautiful flowering hedge
+Camellia shrubs have white, pink, or red flowers and create beautiful flowering hedge

-Camellia shrubs are easy to identify due to their large showy red to dark pink flowers blooming among glossy, leathery green leaves.
-Flowering evergreen camellia shrubs with their showy red and yellow stamens flowers grow as large shrubs or small trees.
+Camellia shrubs are easy to identify due to their large, showy red to dark pink flowers blooming among glossy, leathery green leaves.
+Flowering evergreen camellia shrubs with their showy red and yellow stamens grow as large shrubs or small trees.
 Camellia shrubs grow 6 to 10 ft.
 (1.8 – 3 m) tall.

 Red-flowering camellia shrubs perform best in partial shade.
 The leathery green leaves have serrated margins and measure 2” to 4” (5 – 10 cm) long.
 And the shrub’s attractive flowers are typically showy, double flowers with red, burgundy, or pink petals that measure up to 6” (15 cm) across.